APA citation guidelines

 Formatting the APA reference page

-On the first line of the page, write the word “References” (in bold and centered).
+On the first line of the page, write the section label “References” (in bold and centered).
 On the second line, start listing your references in alphabetical order.

 Apply these formatting guidelines to the APA reference page: